phaidara/tfranking-example/README.md

 rm -rf ./output/*
 python transform_pipeline.py
 ```
 It will generate a TFRecords file and the TFTransform metadata in the `./output` directory.
-Before

 - To train and save the model, use:
 ```bash